0xTamil/awesome-low-level/README.md

 Try solving problems yourself before looking for a tutorial with the exact solution.
 Use documentation to check syntax and technical details, then compare your work with other implementations after you have tried it yourself.

+> It is easy to get **stuck in tutorial hell**, where you keep watching tutorials and collecting resources without actually practicing.
+Focus on **learning the fundamentals and writing code** first.
+Start by writing something yourself, then learn how to improve it.

 #### Why is it useful for Low-Level Programming ?

 Low-level programming is not only about knowing concepts.
 You also need to understand how things actually work in practice.
 Building projects exposes you to real problems such as pointer bugs, invalid memory access, memory leaks, and debugging.
 It also forces you to think about how to structure your program and solve problems on your own.
 You don't need to build large projects.
 Small experiments and programs are enough.
 The goal is to apply what you learn instead of only consuming tutorials.